o

 • Quando você quebrou os braços?When did you break your arms?

-• it used in a construct that is uncommon in English but common in Portuguese whereby a singular is used as a representative or prototype of all instances of the thing:
+• it is used in a construct that is uncommon in English but common in Portuguese whereby a singular is used as a representative or prototype of all instances of the thing:

 • O carvalho é uma árvore grande.The oak is a big tree.